aaronpowell/aaronpowell.github.io/src/documents/posts/2010-11-27-umbraco-menu-with-ironruby.html.md

 Umbraco has supported DLR languages like [IronPython][4] and [IronRuby][5] for quite some time, so I decided to look into it for this new project.

-So with the help of fellow Readifian [Thomas Johansen][6] we set about doing a migration of the microsites and running IronRuby where possible (Thomas is a Ruby fan so that's why we're choosing IronRuby here).
+So with the help of fellow Readifarian [Thomas Johansen][6] we set about doing a migration of the microsites and running IronRuby where possible (Thomas is a Ruby fan so that's why we're choosing IronRuby here).

 One of the most common macros I was still writing in XSLT is a navigation, so lets look at how we can do this with IronRuby.